Thursday, May 21, 2026

 • Don't move the same piece twice in the opening unless there is a concrete reason

 These principles solve the majority of beginner opening problems before you ever need to consult theory.
-For a detailed look at what mistakes to avoid: 10 Common Opening Mistakes in Chess.
+For a detailed look at what mistakes to avoid: 7 Common Opening Mistakes That Cost You Games.

 How to Practice These Openings